 Summation

 The rule of life we have sought is a management technique.
-The temptation is to give more time and attention to that aspect of one’s activity that is not working as well as hoped, and too keep hands off those aspects that exceed expectations.
+The temptation is to give more time and attention to that aspect of one’s activity that is not working as well as hoped, and to keep hands off those aspects that exceed expectations.
 Our rule is the opposite: underperforming activities are terminated, successful ventures are expanded and intensified, at least until they disappoint.